markshapiro/react-dynamic-content/README.md

 allowDraggingMobile|bool|false|no|ability to drag elements in desktop allowDraggingDesktop|bool|false|no|ability to drag elements in mobile

+## More on existing layouts: "cascading" and "images"

+both layouts organize by ordering elements by their index in `"elements"` array,
+<br/>for "cascading", element with higher index will be located lower than element with lower index, may be in any column,
+<br/>for "images" layout, for elements in the same row, element with higher index will be on the right side from elements with lower,
+for elements in different rows, the element with higher index will be in lower rows.

+## Reorder (reposition) elements by dragging

 ## Providing custom layout method

 if you want to provide your own layout to organizate, you should provide implementation of `confirmElementDrag`: